A circle is easy to make:

 The area of a circle is π times the radius squared, which is written:

-Or, in terms of the Diameter:
+Or, in relation to Diameter:

 A = (π/4) × D2